andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 ## Sample

 Markdown is a simple way to format text for display on the web and related applications.
 You simply write the text you want and then use symbols such as `*` and `_` to tell the computer how you want to display the text.
 Markdown is widely used across various platforms for tasks such as formatting blog posts, writing messages, and taking notes.
-This quick start guide is meant for non-technical users and will show you how to get started with core Markdown formatting in 15 minutes.
+This quick-start guide is meant for non-technical users and will show you how to get started with core Markdown formatting in 15 minutes.
 If you decide to do the exercises, budget up to 30 minutes.

 **Note:**
 Markdown comes in different versions, which are called **flavors**.
 For example, GitHub uses **GitHub Flavored Markdown**.
 In some cases, you may need or want to take into account the flavor being used.
 This guide covers core Markdown formatting without examining different flavors.